Skip to content

 Banking Example

-• The orchestrator manages communication between users and banking agents.
+• The orchestrator (Supervisor, in this case) manages communication between users and banking agents.

 • Specialized agents handle loans, transactions, cards, and more.